thalescpl-io/ciphertrust-manager-prometheus-grafana-example/README.md

   a single node in a clustered system such as various lags(replay, write, sent and flush) and their sizes, catchup interval, apply rate, connect time, uptime for the connection, whether replication is blocked and whether a node is connected.
+The node metrics are available in CipherTrust Manager v2.10.0.